Follow Us on Social Media

 Welcome to the Autumn 2025 issue of Parameters.
 We open with two In Focus commentaries.
 The first, “A Case for Military Proportionality: Disabling Nuclear Plants” by Henry Sokolski, offers practical ways in which military planners can disable civilian targets, such as nuclear infrastructure, without undermining operational goals, alliance cohesion, or long-term political objectives.
 Our second commentary, “The Consequences of Declining Patriotism in the United States” by Neil N. Snyder, presents findings from a national survey showing a decline in patriotism, especially among Generation Z nonveterans.
 His article highlights a growing civil-military values gap with implications for recruitment and national cohesion.

-By Chief Warrant Officer 2 Benjamin Wharton | Oct.
-9, 2025

 By | Oct.
-7, 2025
+22, 2025

+By Staff Sgt.
+Daniel Bellerive | Oct.
+21, 2025